omrfrkcpr/cookease-app/README.md

 - 🥈 As a user, I want to have the option to visit an external website for more information about a recipe.
 - 🥉 As a user, I want to be prompted to login before viewing recipe details if I'm not already logged in.

-  Task-1 = Design the recipe details page layout.
+  Task-1 = Design the recipe details page layout.<br>
-  Task-2 = Fetch and display detailed information about a recipe, including ingredients, nutrition facts, cuisine type, meal type and country flag.
+  Task-2 = Fetch and display detailed information about a recipe, including ingredients, nutrition facts, cuisine type, meal type and country flag.<br>
   Task-3 = Implement functionality to visit an external website for more information about a recipe.

 4️⃣ **Navigate Through Pages:**